Frequently asked questions

 Will there be lots of additional vehicles?

 During the development stage some vehicles will be required to bring plant, equipment and materials to the site but this is expected to be just a few per day.
 During the operational phase vehicles will be required to deliver feedstock for the process and remove the biochar product.
-We expect this to require two to four small lorry movements per day.
+We expect this to require two to four small lorry movements per day if small vehicles are used or one vehicle every other day if a large vehicle is used.
 The times permitted for deliveries and collections will be set by the planning process.

 What throughput will the biochar plant have?